 - Import all number formats (even unused ones): just like in earlier versions, memoQ imports all the numbering formats from the document's styles.

-- Import used number formats only; they will be collected at the end of the document: memoQ imports only the numbering formats that appear in the docx file.
+- Import used number formats only; they will be collected at the end of document: memoQ imports only the numbering formats that appear in the docx file.
 You can find them in the last segments of the imported document.

 - Import used number formats only; they appear in the document when they are first used: memoQ imports only the numbering formats that appear in the docx file.
 You can find them at their first occurrence in the imported document.
 This is the default choice.

-Some parts of the workbooks are called extensions: For example, text boxes.
+Some parts of the documents are called extensions: For example, text boxes.
 In new versions of Office, these are saved in two variants: The content is there for the newest Office version.
 And there is another copy for compatibility reasons, to be read by Office 2007 or earlier versions.

 You have three choices:

 - Import all extensions: memoQ imports both versions of the extensions.
 This means that some of the contents are imported twice: once from the up-to-date extension, and once from its legacy counterpart.

 - Import most recent extensions: memoQ imports the up-to-date extensions only.
 If you open the document in Office 2007 or earlier, you won't see the translations of these.
 Use this option only if the document was created in a newer version of Office, and it will be used in a newer version than Office 2007.

 - Keep and import only Office 2007 compatible content: memoQ imports the legacy content only, and exports a document that doesn't have the up-to-date extensions.
 This is the default choice.

 If a Word document contains tracked changes, memoQ can import them as tracked changes.
 This is useful when you translate a document, and then it gets edited, and you need to translate the edited version, too.